kklw/data-modelling-with-postgres/README.md

 | sql_queries.py   | Sql commands.                                                     |
 | create_tables.py | Creates songplay, app_user, song, artist and time tables.         |
 | etl.py           | Process the files in data folder and stores the data in database. |

+# Implementation Details
+First, we create all the database tables.
+Next, we will perform ETL on the first dataset, `data/song_data`, to create the `song` and `artist` dimensional tables.
+Also, we will perform ETL on the second dataset, `data/log_data`, to create the `time` and `app_user` dimensional tables, as well as the `songplay` fact table.